First-Time Buyer's Guide to Better Credit

-You might think that the home buying process starts with getting pre-approved by a lender or with choosing a real estate agent.
-The quality of your wallet starts the home buying process.
-Putting back your money for a down payment is a good idea, but if you don't have an acceptable credit score to reinforce it, you could find yourself renting longer than you expected in Pierre until your FICO score is acceptable.
+You might think that the home buying process starts with getting pre-approved for a loan or with choosing a real estate agent.
+The content of your wallet starts the home buying process.
+Putting back your money for a down payment is a good idea, but if you don't have a strong credit score to reinforce it, you could find yourself renting for another couple of years in Pierre, South Dakota until your FICO score is acceptable.

 - Credit Inquiries — Do you have too many open accounts?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?